alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 The input of interval problems is a list of lists, each of which contains a pair `[start_i, end_i]` representing an interval.
 Typical questions revolve around how much they overlap with each other, or inserting and merging a new element.

-**Note:** There are many corner cases, no intervals, intervals which end and start at the same time or intervals that englobe other intervals.
+**Note:** There are many corner cases, like no intervals, intervals which end and start at the same time or intervals that englobe other intervals.
 Make sure to think it through.

 **Note:** If the intervals are not sorted, the first step is *almost always* **sort them**, either by start or by end.
 This usually brings the time complexity to $$O(n \log n)$$.
 In some cases we need to perform two sorts, by start and end separately, before merging them.
 This produces the sequence of events that are happening.